Ambulatory Phlebectomy (AP)

 Dr. Kapusta then makes tiny incisions (only about the size of the tip of a ballpoint pen, 2-3mm) over the targeted vein.
 Through these incisions, he inserts a surgical hook to extract the damaged vein section by section.
 This may seem impossible, but because veins collapse, we can easily remove the pieces through these minimal holes.
 The incisions don’t require sutures, just small bandages.
 After your procedure, we apply compression bandages over the treated areas.
 You will wear these for one week to help minimize swelling and discomfort.

-How to Prepare for Phlebectomy Treatment
+How to Prepare for Ambulatory Phlebectomy

 During your pre-op consultations, Dr. Kapusta will provide you with instructions on how to prepare for this procedure.
 You may be asked to make changes to your regular medication schedule or rituals.
 On the day of your treatment, you will be asked to wear loose-fitting clothing.